Linaro/lava/doc/v2/development-intro.rst

 packages are listed as recommended by ``lava-dev`` and these should be installed as well::

- $ sudo apt -y install lxc u-boot-tools tftpd-hpa telnet nfs-kernel-server img2simg simg2img
+ $ sudo apt -y install u-boot-tools tftpd-hpa telnet nfs-kernel-server img2simg simg2img

 .. important:: For security reasons, each installation of ``lava-server`` sets the permissions of